-- Requirements for Using a File System for Oracle Clusterware Files - Deciding to Use a Cluster File System for Oracle Clusterware Files - Checking NFS Mount Buffer Size Parameters for Clusterware - Creating Required Directories for Oracle Clusterware Files on Shared File Systems
+- Requirements for Using a File System for Oracle Clusterware Files - Checking UDP Parameter Settings - Checking NFS Buffer Size Parameters - Creating Required Directories for Oracle Clusterware Files on Shared File Systems

-Note: The OCR is a file that contains the configuration information and status of the cluster.
+Note: Database Configuration Assistant uses the OCR for storing the configurations for the cluster databases that it creates.
+The OCR is a shared file in a cluster file system environment.
+If you do not use a cluster file system, then you must make this file a shared raw device.
 Oracle Universal Installer (OUI) automatically initializes the OCR during the Oracle Clusterware installation.
-Database Configuration Assistant uses the OCR for storing the configurations for the cluster databases that it creates.

-The OCR is a shared file in a cluster file system environment.
-If you do not use a cluster file system, then you must place this file on a shared storage device.

-Requirements for Using a File System for Oracle Clusterware Files https://metalink.oracle.com/
+Requirements for Using a File System for Oracle Clusterware Files